Felnard/logApp-scaling-octo/readme.md

 ### Clone my repository

-1. Copy and paste this on your cmd. git clone (name of my repository)
+1. Copy and paste this on your cmd. git clone (link of my repository)
 2. Then move the file here (C:\xampp\htdocs) to run for our XAMPP but it may vary depending where you install your XAMPP

 ### Run XAMPP